McYoshii/custon-cryptocurreny-token-file/README.txt

 22. On the BscScan page, once your contract is published, copy the link on the line titled “Interacted With (To)”- as this is your tokens contract address.

 23. Congratulations!
 You're done programming your code!
 This final product should be fully functional to your preferences, and the contract will be verifiable on BscScan without any issues.
-Once you do this, you should be able to upload a logo for your token and manage it on BscScan without issue!
-Once again,, thank you for your purchase, and I hope you are satisfied!
+Once you do this, you should be able to upload a logo for your token and manage it on BscScan without issue!I hope you are satisfied!
 Cheers! :)